AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### Rules for which there is no priority count {#priority-category-extra}

-[Other modifiers](#advanced-capabilities), which do not override a lock but perform additional post- or pre-processing of requests, have no priority.
+[Other modifiers](#advanced-capabilities), which do not override a blocking but perform additional post- or pre-processing of requests, have no priority.

 > **Note**
 >